Textualize/textual/docs/how-to/package-with-hatch.md

 A downside of installing apps this way is that unless the user has created a [virtual environment](https://docs.python.org/3/library/venv.html), they may find it breaks other packages with conflicting dependencies.

-A good solution to this issue is [pipx](https://docs.python.org/3/library/venv.html) which automatically creates virtual environments that won't conflict with any other Python commands.
+A good solution to this issue is [pipx](https://github.com/pypa/pipx) which automatically creates virtual environments that won't conflict with any other Python commands.
-Once PipX is installed, you can advise users install your app with the following command:
+Once PipX is installed, you can advise users to install your app with the following command:

 ```bash
 pipx install textual_calculator
 ```

-This will install `textual` as before, but without the potential of dependency conflicts.
+This will install the calculator and the `textual` dependency as before, but without the potential of dependency conflicts.

 ## Summary

 1. Use a build system, such as [Hatch](https://hatch.pypa.io/latest/).
 2. Initialize your project with `hatch new` (or equivalent).
 3. Write a function to run your app, if there isn't one already.
-4. Add your dependencies and entry points to `pyproject.toml`
+4. Add your dependencies and entry points to `pyproject.toml`.
 5. Build your app with `hatch build`.
 6. Publish your app with `hatch publish`.